Intel 4004

 The 4-bit 4004 CPU was the first significant commercial example of large-scale integration, using the abilities of the MOS silicon gate technology (SGT) to integrate the CPU into a single chip.
 Compared to the existing technology, SGT enabled twice the transistor density and five times the operating speed, making future single-chip CPUs feasible.
 The MCS-4 chipset design, of which the 4004 was a part, served as a model on how to use SGT for complex logic and memory circuits, accelerating the adoption of SGT by the world's semiconductor industry.

 The project originated in 1969 when Busicom Corp. commissioned Intel to design a family of seven chips for electronic calculators, including a three-chip CPU.
 Busicom initially envisioned using shift registers for data storage and ROM for instructions.
 Intel engineer Marcian Hoff proposed a simpler architecture based on data stored on RAM, making a single-chip CPU possible.
-Design work, led by Federico Faggin with contributions from Masatoshi Shima, began in April 1970.
+Hoff's approach was agreed by Busicom management over their own team's development work, led by Masatoshi Shima and Shima pivoted to the new architecture, working on the architectural design.
+With Hoff reassigned by Intel to another project, design work, led by new Intel hire Federico Faggin and supported by Shima, began in April 1970.
 The first fully operational 4004 was delivered in March 1971 for Busicom's 141-PF printing calculator prototype, now housed at the Computer History Museum.

-General sales began in July 1971.
+Shima led the first commercial implementation of the 4004 chipset, developing the Busicom 141-PF calculator, and Busicom went on to make 4004-based calculators, billing machines, teller machines and cash registers, mostly on an OEM basis with NCR, which would sell 100,000 units.

 Faggin, who had developed SGT at Fairchild Semiconductor and used it to create the Fairchild 3708, the first commercially produced SGT integrated circuit (IC), used SGT, a method of using poly-silicon instead of metal, at Intel to achieve the integration required for the 4004.
 Additionally, he developed the "bootstrap load," previously considered unfeasible with silicon gate technology, and the "buried contact," which enabled silicon gates to connect directly to the transistor's source and drain without the use of metal.
 Together, these innovations doubled the circuit density, and thus halved cost, allowing a single chip to contain 2,300 transistors and run five times faster than designs using the previous MOS technology with aluminum gates.

 The 4004's architecture laid the foundation for subsequent Intel processors, including the improved Intel 4040, released in 1974, and the 8-bit Intel 8008 and 8080.